Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.
+Representation of a project may be further defined and clarified by project moderators.

 The Forum Guidelines apply to the FreeCAD Forum but may also be adopted for other FreeCAD social media channels.

 ## Attribution

-This Code of Conduct is based on the following sources:
+Text of this document is based on the following sources:
 * https://www.contributor-covenant.org/version/1/4/code-of-conduct.html
 * https://libvirt.org/governance.html
 * https://developer.blender.org/docs/handbook/communication/code_of_conduct/